CircleCI-Archived/Orb-Policies/Orb Best Practices Guidelines.md

 *   **Examples:**
     *   Must have at least 1 example.
     *   Show Orb version as `x.y` (patch version may not need to be included)
-    *   Example should include most common/simplest use case calling a top-level job or other base-case elements if no job is present.
+    *   Example should include the most common/simplest use case calling a top-level job or other base-case elements if no job is present.
     *   If applicable, you may want to showcase the use of [pre and post steps](https://circleci.com/docs/2.0/reusing-config/#using-pre-and-post-steps) in conjunction with an Orb’s Job.
-    *   Example(s) should demonstrate common use case scenerios.
+    *   Example(s) should demonstrate common use case scenarios.
 *   **Commands:**
     *   Command names should be short and easily understood.
     *   In general, all Orbs should contain at least one Command.